AIRI-Institute/nablaDFT/README.md

 * [Fast and Uncertainty-Aware Directional Message Passing for Non-Equilibrium Molecules (DimeNet++)](https://github.com/ilya-shenbin/dimenet)

 ### Dataloaders
 To create a dataset, nablaDFT class is used.
-Arguments of the function depend on the type of the model(which is specified by the first argument).
+Arguments of the function depend on the type of the model (which is specified by the first argument).

-An example of the initialisation of ASE-type data classes (SchNet, PAINN) is presented below:
+An example of the initialisation of ASE-type data classes (for SchNet, PaiNN models) is presented below:
 ```python
 data = NablaDFT(type_of_nn="ASE",  dataset_name="dataset_train_2k")
 ```
-Similarly, Hamiltonian-type data classes (SchNOrb, PhiSNet) are initialised:
+Similarly, Hamiltonian-type data classes (for SchNOrb, PhiSNet models) are initialised in the following way:
 ```python
 data = NablaDFT(type_of_nn="Hamiltonian",  dataset_name="dataset_train_2k")
 ```